 Finding your way in everyday life, both literally and figuratively, takes some time: how does the public transportation work?
 Do I need a bike?
-What to do with my garbage?
-And where can I find a handyman?
+Shall I buy or rent a car?
 All these questions are about to be answered here.

 Rent or buy a car